HydroModPy/HydroModPy/validation_cases/README.md

 - deterministic,
 - groundwater-flow oriented,
-- shared across `modflownwt`, `modflow6`, and the in-house `boussinesq` backend where the benchmark physics remains defensible.
+- shared across `modflownwt`, `modflow6`, and the in-house `boussinesq` backend where the benchmark physics remains defensible,
+- progressively mirrored on `modflow6_irregular_tri` when a compatible irregular triangular mesh and a defensible comparison reduction exist.

+At present, `modflow6_irregular_tri` covers 18 of the 21 analytical cases that also expose a `modflow6` variant.
+The remaining gaps are the three true 2D radial/circular benchmarks, which require dedicated 2D irregular meshes and radial interpolation rather than the 1D strip reduction used by the existing irregular cases.

 Numerical exploratory cases that are intentionally not part of the analytical batch inventory live under `validation_cases/numerical/`.
 They are used for